Charckle/lotrx/README.md

 		- make the tiles have the value of the destruction, so its easier, less objects
 - siege lvl 3:
 	- siege tower?
+- wooden castles
+- scenarios:
+    - short scenarios, where you control X provicnes and have limited time to battle the enemy
 - create basic maps:
-	- enclosed norman keep
+	- enclosed norman keep OK
-	- enclosed castle
+	- enclosed castle OK
 	- linked castle
 	- concentric castle
 	- poli warded castle